kura-labs-org/DEPLOY_08_CICD/README.md

 ### Major Error

-- Building the docker image on the Jenkins AGent seems to be using too many resources or is taking long to build, because it causes a timeout error specfically at the Docker build step and bricks the instance.
+- Building the frontend docker image on the Jenkins Agent seems to be using too many resources or is taking long to build, because it causes a timeout error specifically at the Docker build step and bricks the instance.
 I personally can't ssh into my EC2 after that happens.
+It seems that my CPU utilization is maxing out, shown from my cpu monitoring and stackoverflow research.
+The application builds locally on my own computer and builds when I ssh personally into my EC2.
 [!Jenkins_Timeout](./errors/agent_timeout_error.png)
 [Link to Jenkins console output](./errors/Jenkins_out_put.txt)